RobNobile/rag-csv-poc/memory_bank/usage_examples.md

   q             - Quick exit

 Example Questions:

-🚗 Vehicle Mapping Queries:
-  • "How many Cox trims are mapped to Audi A3 Sportback e-tron?"
-  • "What Cox trims are available for BMW M5 Touring?"
-  • "Which models need body style mapping?"
-  • "Show me all electric vehicles in the database"
-  • "What's the Cox model code for Bentley Continental GT?"
+  • "What is the cox model code for the Integra?"

-🔍 Search by ID or Name:
-  • "What trims are mapped to audi_a3-sportback-e-tron?"
+  • "What trims are mapped to the audi sportback?"
-  • "Tell me about Chevrolet Corvette ZR1"
-  • "Which Dodge models have SRT trims?"
+  • "What trims are missing from the bmw_m5-touring in the current mapping based on this separate list of trims: {[{"code":"CS","name":"CS"},{"code":"Competition","name":"Competition"},{"code":"Touring","name":"Touring"}]}"
+  • "List all vehicles that are electric"

 💡 Tips:
   - Sources like [audi_a3-sportback-e-tron] refer to vehicle model IDs